llvm/llvm-www/proposals/LP0004-project-governance.md

 On adoption this proposal will be a living document.
 Changes to the process will be proposed through PRs and reviewed through the [Decision Making process](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md).
 This proposal is not perfect, and should never be assumed to be static or fixed.

-Each year, the _Project Council_ will collect feedback from _area teams_, _maintainers_, and the wider community on what is working, not working, or could be improved.
-That feedback will be discussed and this proposal will evolve to meet the needs of the community.
+Each year, the _project council_ will collect feedback from _area teams_, _maintainers_ and the wider community on what is working, not working, or could be improved.
+That feedback will be included in an annual report from the _project council_ on the state of the project and community.
+The report will be shared ahead of each election cycle, and may include proposals to evolve and improve community processes in the coming year.

-The _Project Council_ is strongly encouraged to hold sessions or roundtable discussions at the LLVM Developer Meetings to collect and discuss feedback on the governance process.
+The _project council_ is strongly encouraged to hold sessions or roundtable discussions at the LLVM Developer Meetings to collect and discuss feedback on the governance process.

 ### Goals and Non-Goals